bwhaley/whaletech.co/_posts/2016-04-07-encryption-ephemeral-volumes-with-kms.md

 tags: [aws, security, encryption]
 ---

+Update 2017-03-06: If I did this again today I'd probably use the [Systems Manager Parameter Store](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/systems-manager-paramstore.html) to save the passphrase rather than using envelope encryption to keep the encrypted passphrase on disk.
+All the other concepts remain viable.

 A project I worked on recently has a business requirement to encrypt data at rest.
 We had a mid-sized Cassandra cluster on EC2 that, for various reasons, stored data on ephemeral volumes.
 The system had previously relied on Gazzang (now owned by Cloudera) for on-disk encryption, but according to the operations team it was unwieldy to manage and an "operational bottleneck."
 I can't attest to that as I wasn't involved in the implementation.
 I was asked to replace it.

 Enter [dm-crypt](https://en.wikipedia.org/wiki/Dm-crypt), and its sidekicks [cryptsetup](https://en.wikipedia.org/wiki/Cryptsetup) and [LUKS](https://en.wikipedia.org/wiki/Linux_Unified_Key_Setup).
 Perfect for what we needed: an open source disk encryption system built in to the Linux kernel.